robert-j-webb/stackedit/safe eval.md

 3. If there are too many overly complicated discounts on the page, it might cause the computer to take a long time to render the discounts.
 This is something the store owner should be incentivized not to do if they want to make money, and customers can simply avoid slow loading stores.
 Additionally, slow loading stores can be pushed to the bottom of search results.

 At this point, you may be thinking,
 >“Well you don’t need eval to do that.
-You could do the exact same implementation using a calculator, and it wouldn't be so unsafe!"
+Rather than relying on an unsafe

 ### Ok, let’s build a calculator.